calimero-archive/docs/docs/getting_started/explorer.md

 sidebar_position: 6
 ---

-In the explorer, you can quickly search for and analyze the specifics of your transaction, contract, block or account.
+From your  Calimero [Console](https://app.calimero.network/dashboard) you can access the explorer which enables quickly search and analysis of the specifics of your transaction, contract, block or account.
 The explorer dashboard offers a convenient way to monitor shard activity, track transactions, verify smart contract and examine the details of individual account.

 ![](../../static/img/explorer.png)